Boca de Potrerillos: Purposes

 Portable art found in prehistoric surroundings has its own digression ways.
 Some interpret objects markings (stones, bones, etc.) as counting systems.
 The possibility has been considered that these objects are ornamental or are "toys, hunting game, mortuary offerings, divination instruments, Mnemotechnics artifacts, menstruation fetishis, Puberty or fertility amulets or a healing Talisman”.
-It is difficult to establish the meaning and purposes of these portable pieces as are the first found in the Nuevo León State, but can be analogy compared with portable art found in the lower Pecos River (Texas) and the North American Great Basin.
+It is difficult to establish the meaning and purposes of these portable pieces as are the first found in the state of Nuevo León, but can be analogy compared with portable art found in the lower Pecos River (Texas) and the North American Great Basin.

 The nature of portable art is personal as opposed to parietal art that is public.
 For this reason the first type hints at a private use.
 The motifs, although in some cases appear in both types of art, vary and themes interpreted as "Butterfly" in representation a Vulva, do not appear in public art.